tyler-alway/KochavaMiniProject/README.md

 ## Description
 ##### Kochava Miniproject :: "Postback Delivery"
-This project takes http requests into ingest.php stores the POST data sent in into a Redis server (Delivery Queue) then a go Delivery agent pulls requests out of the Delivery Queue formats them and sends them to the endpont location.
+This project takes http requests into ingest.php and stores the POST data sent in into a Redis server (postback Delivery Queue) then a go Delivery agent pulls requests out of the Delivery Queue, formats them, and sends them to the endpont location.
+Error and Delivery response data will be logged to log.txt.
 ## Setup
 Required software (must be installed):
 - NGINX